SMPTE/st2138-a/README.md

-# SMPTE ST 2138 - Elements Repository for SMPTE ST 2138 Catena
+# SMPTE ST 2138 - Elements Repository for SMPTE ST 2138 Catena API Implementation

 _This repository is <public> | <private>._